MatiusProg/Adminision_CUP_FICCT_2P/PROYECTO_CUP.md

 - Tables: responsive with overflow-x-auto on mobile
 - Forms: card container (rounded-3xl shadow-card p-8), grid layout for field groups
 - Design: professional, clean, responsive (mobile-first)

-Claude: You are free to propose improvements over these patterns if you see a better approach for this specific project.
-These are guidelines, not strict rules.